abatten/fruitbat/README.rst

  - pandas: Reading csv files from FRBCAT

- - pyymw16: Python wrapper for YMW16 galactic dispersion measure model.
+ - pygedm: Python wrapper for YMW16 and NE2001 galactic dispersion measure models.

+ - h5py: Manipulating the HDF5 model files in the backend

  - e13tools: Utility tools for writing docstrings.